Skip to main content

 are detected at a late stage when treatment can be more difficult

-who are sent a bowel cancer home screening kit, do not complete this test.
-These people are at higher risk of cancer not being detected at an early stage
+who are sent a bowel cancer home screening kit complete this test.
+Regular screening reduces your risk of bowel cancer

 The bowel screening test is sent to you through the post and is completed at home

+The majority of people who take the screening test will not be diagnosed with bowel cancer – only around 2 in 100 people who use the kit will need further testing.
+Further testing only happens when blood is found in your poo, which can have several causes outside of bowel cancer.
 Bowel cancer is easier to treat when diagnosed at an earlier stage.
-We encourage people to participate in their bowel screening, ensuring the very best chance of successful treatment.
+We encourage people to participate in their bowel screening, ensuring the very best chance of preventing a bowel cancer from developing or successful treatment.
 Taking the test could save your life.

 In Yorkshire, 7 out of 10 eligible people complete their home testing bowel cancer screening tests.
 Our charity works to raise awareness of cancer screening and encourage all people and communities across Yorkshire to access vital screening services.